+To set current directories on the specified drives

+SETPATHS [d:][path]|fname[.ext]

+CHDIR

-PurposeTo set current directories on the specified drives.SyntaxSETPATHS [d:][path]|fname[.ext]TypeExternal - on device CAR:RelatedCHDIRRemarksAfter DOS startup the current directory on every disk points to the main directory.
-To change them automatically to required subdirectories the SETPATHS
+After DOS startup the current directory on every disk points to the main directory.
 To change them automatically to required subdirectories, the SETPATHS command should be invoked from the AUTOEXEC.BAT file.
 As a parameter the name of a text file should be given to SETPATHS.
 This file should contain valid subdirectory specifications in consecutive lines, for example: